SpaceGold/apple_mobility_data/README.md

 ### Log

+* 2020-09-23 Added dyplr function to tally cities and counties by state and transit type.
-* 2020-09-22 Added dyplr script to tally cities and counties by state and transit type; got new data.
+* 2020-09-22 Added dyplr script and to tally cities and counties by state and transit type; got new data.
 * 2020-08-31 Data first downloaded.
  * The first verison of the project is used for subsetting the data by subregion/state.
 * 2020-09-14: A new version of the data was downloaded and the code was refactored to be more general and accept larger files.